 Sunday, April 16

 Service of Holy Eucharist at 8 am

 Festival Service of Holy Eucharist with Choir at 10 am

 The joy of Easter continues on Easter morning.
 Come for one of our services.
-After the 10 am service, we gather in front of the church for our traditional “parish photograph, and a bountiful reception follows in the Parish House, and there will be a craft activity for children.
+After the 10 am service, we gather in front of the church for our traditional “parish photograph, and a bountiful reception follows in the Parish House.
+Our younger children will meet us for their Godly Play class, and there will also be be an Easter craft activity for them during Coffee Hour.